Rahullcoderr/EE782-Assignement-2/README.md

 # AI Room Guard
 ## EE782 Assignment 2
 ### Rahul B (22b3976)
 My teammate Jaswant S(22b1299) dropped the course on the last date of dropping deadline so I came to know only after that and I couldn't find a new teammate.
 So I had to do the full assignment by myself.
-I have done all milestones completely only testing with different scenarios is remaining.
-I will do it before Friday.
+I have also done some extra parts for bonus which I will explain in documentation.
+Please consider for bonus.
+If any specific test case or something is missing please let me know I ll do that.
+Thanks.

 Colab File Link: https://colab.research.google.com/drive/1RLBSmYgvWdWezCxetDHjSWCUPKBbILs9?usp=sharing